spring-projects/spring-data-dev-tools/release-tools/readme.md

 - `deployment.password` - The encrypted Artifactory password..
 - `gpg.keyname` - The GPG key name.
 - `gpg.password` - The password of your GPG key.
-- `gpg.executable` - Path to your GPG executable, typically `/usr/local/MacGPG2/bin/gpg2` or `/usr/local/bin/gpg`.
+- `gpg.executable` - Path to your GPG executable, typically `/usr/local/MacGPG2/bin/gpg2`
+  or `/usr/local/bin/gpg`.
 - `sagan.key` - Sagan authentication token.
 Must be a valid GitHub token.
 Can be the same as `git.password` when using a GitHub token as password.

+After that, run the `verify` command (`$ verify`) to verify your settings (authentication, correct Maven, Java, and GPG setup).

 See `application-local.template` for details.